atullanka/Stat159labs/README.md

-# Stat159labs
+# Stat159 - Lab 9

-Name: Atul Lanka
+Author: Atul Lanka

+This lab introduced the basic of Latex and using them, the Simple Regression Analysis report was re-written and converted into a pdf document